hashicorp/terraform-provider-consul/website/docs/d/key_prefix.html.markdown

 * `subkey` - (Optional) Specifies a subkey in Consul to be read.
 Supported values documented below.
 Multiple blocks supported.

-* `namespace` - (Optional, Enterprise Only) The namespace to create the keys within.
+* `namespace` - (Optional, Enterprise Only) The namespace to lookup the keys within.

+* `partition` - (Optional, Enterprise Only) The namespace to lookup the keys within.

 The `subkey` block supports the following: